Twipped/jpath/README.md

 Any regular expression can also be used as an operator.
 It executes against every string result to the left side of the RegExp, and outputs an array for each item containing the matching string and any capture groups, if the item matches.

+### Extending Operators

+In addition to these built-ins, additional operators can be provided in the options of all of the base functions.
+See the [src/operators.js](/Twipped/jpath/blob/main/src/operators.js) file for an example of the structure of the `operators` object.
+Operators are provided as a keyed object where the key is the operator token and the value is an array of arguments:

+1. Operator Arity Type
+  - `-1`: Prefix Unary, function will receive the results of the statement to the right of the operator.
+  - `1`: Postfix Unary, function will receive the results of the statement to the left of the operator.
+  - `0`: Binary, function will receive the results of the left and right statements as the first and second argument, respectively.
+  - `"r"`: N-ary, function operates as a reduction, with the first argument being the result of the previous execution, or first statement.
+2. Operator function.
+Receives either one or two arrays.
+Expected to return an array, even if it's empty.
+3. Precedence.
+Defaults to 0.
+Higher the number, higher the priority when lexing the path statement.